ShimmerEngineering/Shimmer-C-API/ShimmerCapture/README.md

 # REV0_3
 - Major update to ecgtohr algorithm and filtering algorithm, user should see major improvements in both ecgtohr and ppgtohr algorithms.
 - Currently uses ShimmerClosedLibraryRev0_2
-- updated bytestream sync method , now checks timestamps as well
+- updated bytestream sync method , now checks timestamps as well, there is an option to disable this on the main control page (Checkbox).
+Note that when using this the application will have poor tolerance to packet loss.
 - update readbytes method, now looks out for ack when start streaming command is sent, avoids rare occasions this is missed